Last updated on October 5, 2024

 Why play backgammon?

 Simply because it is great fun.
 When you ask anyone who plays backgammon why they play, their response will almost always be because the game is addictive.
 This is because backgammon has a lot of strategy and complexity, but also includes the element of luck.
-Backgammon also helps to helps improve cognitive skills as it requires critical thinking to play.
+Backgammon also helps to improve cognitive skills as it requires critical thinking to play.

 Backgammon is all luck